 The following morning, we woke up early and headed straight to Big Sur Bakery, which gets flocked by visitors for a reason.
 After stuffing ourselves with the freshly baked goods, we found our way to Julia Pfeiffer Burns State Park to visit the truly awesome McWay Falls.

 How do I even begin to describe this paradisical beauty?
 Be sure to follow the short trail above the beach to see these majestic, 70-foot falls tumbling over granite cliffs and free-falling into the Pacific Ocean.
-Beside the falls is a golden beach and swirling blue pools.
+Beside the falls are a golden beach and swirling blue pools.

 As we continued our journey south leaving Big Sur, heading toward Santa Barbara, I looked back for the last glimpse of that jaw-dropping beautiful rugged coastline that made me appreciate the natural wonders even more.
 I would have liked to have seen Ragged Point, with its fabled million-dollar view and hiking trail down the cliff face, and to have spent some time at Hearst Castle.
-The artsy coaastal colony of Harmony has also captured my imagination, as has the chance to hunt for moonstones and California jade at Moonstone Beach in Cambria.
+The artsy coastal colony of Harmony has also captured my imagination, as has the chance to hunt for moonstones and California jade at Moonstone Beach in Cambria.
 But all this, I'll save for another summer, after all, few people take this once-in-a-lifetime road trip only once.